-Because unique homes do not behave like cookie-cutter inventory.
+However it takes a strategic marketing plan to sell a unique home.
+This Is because unique homes do not behave like cookie-cutter inventory.
 They attract different buyers, trigger different emotions, and often have fewer clean comps.
-Pricing them like a “normal house” can leave money on the table or scare off the exact people who would pay a premium.

 What makes a home “unique”?